orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 interface for users and/or BSS/OSS platforms.
 The YANG modules for `layer0` are located in `sorespo/gen/yang/cfs`.

-We can retrieve the top-level (CFS) configuration (level 0) from Orchestron using the following command:
+We can retrieve the top-level (CFS) configuration (level 0) from SORESPO using the following command:

 ```shell